lowandrew/SigSeekr/docs/usage.md

   -l, --low_memory      Activate this flag to cause plasmid filtering to use
                         substantially less RAM (and go faster), at the cost of some sensitivity.
+  -a AMPLICON_SIZE [AMPLICON_SIZE ...], --amplicon_size AMPLICON_SIZE [AMPLICON_SIZE ...]
+                        Desired size for PCR amplicons.
+Default 200.
+If you want to find more than one amplicon size, enter multiple, separated by spaces.

 ```